wely/DevCamp/HOL/node/01-developer-environment/README.md

 1. We will use the [Microsoft Azure Cross Platform Command Line](https://github.com/Azure/azure-xplat-cli) to interact with our subscription.

     > *There is a new python-based command line interface in preview - we are not going to use that one.
 Please follow these instructions to install the node-based command line interface.*

-    Then install the Microsoft Azure Cross Platform Command Line by executing:
+    If necessary finish the Node installation, then install the Microsoft Azure Cross Platform Command Line by executing in a **NEW** command prompt window:

     ```CMD
     npm install azure-cli -g